poolfeast/poolfeast.github.io/_posts/2019-11-01-FPGA-Flight-Controller.md

 * Manage peripheral output postprocessing
 	* ESC throttle
 * Perform closed loop control of propeller speed
-* Offload complex reccuring operations into hardware
+* Offload complex recurring operations into hardware
 	* Kalman Filters
 	* PID Controllers

 # Solution
-Naturally an FPGA implementation comes with its own set of problems, with the inherent flexibility of the hardware leaving many details
+Naturally an FPGA implementation comes with its own set of problems, many of the design decisions surrounding an FPGA flight controller implementation are not straightforward, as the sheer flexibility of the hardware can overwhelm any attempts to pin down system details.
+Many architecture decisions are needed to lay out interfaces and system boundaries, which will allow the work to be divided into individually manageable portions.

+Furthermore, the creation and testing of FPGA “programs” requires specialist knowledge and experience with a suite of software tools unique to the platform.
+In order to complete the design implementation, a Development Methodology will be constructed detailing the tools and processes necessary to implement the design.
+Testing and debugging of FPGA projects requires further work and a thorough process in order to combat the oftentimes obstructive tools.